duncantl/CodeAnalysis/Topics/topics.md

 TODO (20 June 18):

 - [Clark and Nick] See what Rstudio refactoring tools do.
-- [Matt and Duncan] will write the skeleton and decide what features the package should have.
+- [Matt and Duncan] will write the skeleton and decide initially what features the  paper should include.
-- Criteria for inclusion: Maximally useful and fit into Nick and Clark's theses.
+- Criteria for inclusion: Maximally useful and fit into Nick and Clark's theses (to avoid work that doesn't help them finish).
 - List other static analysis tasks that are common / useful in other languages.

 Goals for the paper: